bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Note that if a scalar expression returns something that cannot be interpreted as a valid number, a string such as "Infinity" or "NaN" might be returned.

+It is also possible to extract the x/y component of a path point.
+In the following example the variable 'mx' will be assigned the sum of adding the "x" components of the first two points in path variable 'pts', which will be "1 + 3 = 4".

+    path pts = (1,2) (3,4)
+    let mx = &pts_0.x + &pts_1.x
+    label.ctr (\mx,0)

+Following is another example of adding the two "y" components of the first two points and assign the result to 'my'.

+    path pts = (1,2) (3,4)
+    let my = &pts_0.y + &pts_1.y
+    label.ctr (0,\my)